PowerMizzou - Missouri ekes out 23-19 win over MTSU despite offensive struggles

 The same jubilee and buzz that usually accompanies the crowd as they head for the exits wasn’t there.
 Instead, you heard people leaving the stadium saying things like, ‘What was that?’

 For the second week in a row, the Tigers' offense left a lot to be desired.
-It started off slow with three punts in the first four drives and then it finished even slower with a punt, safety and a questionable MTSU pass interference call that gave them a new set of downs on third and 21.
+It started off slow with three punts in the first four drives and then it finished even slower with a punt, safety and a questionable MTSU pass interference call that gave them a new set of downs on third and 21 to essentially bail them out.

 "You know, we (the defense) played really good in the first quarter and gave the offense plenty of chances to really try to start fast and we were only up three nothing,” Missouri head coach Eli Drinkwitz said.
 “That was really disappointing.

-It was an up-and-down night for starting quarterback Brady Cook, who played every offensive snap despite Drinkwitz saying earlier in the week Sam Horn would get a series.
+It was an up-and-down night for Cook, who played every offensive snap despite Drinkwitz saying earlier in the week Sam Horn would get a series.

 He finished the game 14-of-19 for 204 yards two touchdowns.
 He also added a rushing touchdown, and despite how good his stats appear on paper there was a lot of meat on the bone left out there.